 While the Blue Cash Preferred® offers the highest cash-back rates on grocery purchases, if you’re looking for more traditional travel rewards, this other Amex entry might be your best bet.

-Current welcome offer: Get up to 60,000 bonus points after you spend $4,000 on purchases on your new card within your first six months of card membership.
+Current welcome offer: Get up to 60,000 bonus points after you spend $4,000 on purchases on your new card within your first six months of card membership (terms apply).

-Why get it: If that annual fee gives you pause, keep in mind that cardholders receive up to $10 per month in statement credits when using their card to pay for orders from Grubhub, Seamless, the Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
-When you add your Amex Gold card to your Uber account, each month you'll automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S., totaling up to $120 per year.
-So if you can leverage both those benefits, you’ll get $240 back in value each year.
+Why get it: If that annual fee gives you pause, keep in mind that cardholders receive up to $10 per month in statement credits when using their card to pay for orders from Grubhub, Seamless, the Cheesecake Factory, and participating Shake Shack locations.
+When you add your Amex Gold card to your Uber account, each month you’ll automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S., totaling up to $120 per year.
+Enrollment is required for both benefits, but if you can leverage them, you’ll get $240 back in value each year.

 The Membership Rewards points this card earns can be redeemed in a variety of ways, including for statement credits and Amazon purchases.
 However, they’re probably most useful when transferred to the Membership Rewards program’s 21 travel partners, including Delta SkyMiles, JetBlue TrueBlue, Hilton Honors, and Marriott Bonvoy, among others.
 Simply save a stash of points with your card, then transfer them to a partner you like when it comes time to book your trip.
 By taking advantage of the bonus categories and transfers, you can essentially earn up to four Delta SkyMiles, say, or four Marriott Bonvoy points, per dollar on groceries.